Here’s some practical steps you can take to help you adapt to life back in Aotearoa New Zealand:

 Plan also by making lists of things you need to accomplish.
 Ticking these off can be satisfying and help you feel in control of your life.

-One aspect of overseas volunteering that many people enjoy is the opportunity to meet new people.
+One aspect of overseas volunteering that many people enjoy is the oppportunity to meet new people.
+Don’t lose that on returning home – you can continue to enjoy meeting new and like-minded people through VSA Interest Groups and events.